-A personal invitation to both women and men to join a small group Wild Writing class online …
+A personal invitation for women to join a small group Wild Writing class online …

 Registration is currently closed.
 If you would like to be notified when registration opens for the next group of classes, please enter your information below.